DavidL1023/UltrasonicCarKit/README.md

 # ~Anton Arduino Kits
-I created a remote control and automatic car out of an arduino car kit Anton gave me.
+I created a remote control / automatic car out of an arduino car kit Anton gave me.
+Working with robots was fun, and seeing it come to life is cool.
+Learned lots about C++, the language isn't very different from what I've worked with before.
+I also had an Arduino crane but it's construction was not perfect so the servos burned out, rip.

 # Dependencies
 [Arduino.h](https://www.arduino.cc/en/software) /